 Welcome to our four-part series on intimacy!
-In our upcoming blog, we will explore four main obstacles we have seen that impede the deeper connections we all want with our life partners.
+In this series, we will explore four main obstacles we have seen that impede the deeper connections we all want with our life partners.
 They are shame, giving up self, projection and introjects.
 Sounds complicated, but if you look closely, you may see your own relationship patterns here.

 Most couples, in our experience, claim that they want an intimate relationship with their partner.
 These same couples also report having at least some level of intimacy at the beginning of their relationship.
 Yet too often, that intimacy does not grow or develop.
 Even worse – many relationships transition into a polite, distant, functional partnership that is devoid of deep connection.